-We are the Metaworker, a literary blog (or lit magazine on the internet) created by millenials, for millenials.
+We are The Metaworker, a literary blog (or lit magazine on the internet) where great stories are forged.

-Our main editors are a group of recent graduates from Chapman University in Orange.
-There, we edited the official Chapman lit-mag, the Calliope.
+We started out as a group of recent graduates from Chapman University, where we were editors of the on-campus lit-mag, Calliope.
 We don’t want to toot our own horns, but we’re pretty damn satisfied with how that went, and once we’d graduated, we realized that we weren’t done.
 So we had a few meetings, threw ideas around, and the result is what you see here.

 Holy shit yes!
 How do I submit?